fonoster/routr/SPECS.md

 The *Message Router* component takes a SIP message and forwards them to the corresponding Message Processor.
 The matching process is done using the request coming from the *EdgePort*.

 The *Message Router* will always use the first processor that matches a request, and use a *fallback* processor only as of the last option.
-If not match is found for given request, the server MUST respond with a `SIP 405: Method Not Allowed.` The *Message Router* component does not manipulate the SIP Messages in anyway.
+If no match is found for the given request, the server MUST respond with a `SIP 405: Method Not Allowed.` The *Message Router* component does not manipulate the SIP Messages in any way.

 **Functional Requirements**

-The following functions are Must have for an implementation of an *Message Router*:
+The following functions are Must have for an implementation of a *Message Router*:

-- *Stateless Service* - The service must be build in such a way to allow for scalabilty
+- *Stateless Service* - The service must be built in such a way to allow for scalability
 - *Accept gRPC Requests* - Accept gRPC Requests
 - *Find Processor* - Find a processor that matches a given request
 - *Forward Requests using gRPC* - Send the requests to the corresponding *Message Processor*
-- *Return processed Message* - Route the processoed message back to the *EdgePort*
+- *Return processed Message* - Route the processed message back to the *EdgePort*
-- *Health Check* - MUST have a mechanism to indentify health of the service
+- *Health Check* - MUST have a mechanism to identify the health of the service
 - *M.E.L.T* - Must be capable of collecting and sending M.E.L.T to external systems
 - *System Unavailable* It must return a `SIP 503 Service Unavailable` if the matched *Message Processor* is unreachable

 **Non-functional Requirements**

-The following requirements are important to have for an implementation of an *Message Router*:
+The following requirements are important to have for an implementation of a *Message Router*:

 - *Msg Processed/second* - Should be able to process *TBT* number of Msg per second
 - *Recoverability* - Recover from an unhealthy state